-We list a few subfields of behavioral economics, with an example of a central PEEM in that field in parenthesis: behavioral finance (prospect theory), behavioral macroeconomics (present bias), behavioral game theory (limited strategic thinking), and behavioral law and economics (the availability heuristic).2
+We list a few subfields of behavioral economics, with an example of a central PEEM or middle-range theory in that field in parenthesis: behavioral finance (prospect theory), behavioral macroeconomics (present bias), behavioral game theory (limited strategic thinking), and behavioral law and economics (the availability heuristic).

 While an expressed need for mid-level generalizations is relatively new in economics, it has long propelled work in other social sciences.
-Robert Merton (1949), one of the great early sociological theorists, penned an essay titled "On Sociological Theories of the Middle-Range.".
-The essay was a reaction to the quest of a previous generation of scholars for a "total system of sociological theory," which Merton argued embodied "the same exhilarating challenge and the same small promise as those many philosophical systems which have fallen into deserved disuse" (p.453).
+Robert Merton (1949), one of the great early sociological theorists, penned an essay titled "On Sociological Theories of the Middle-Range."
+The essay was a reaction to the quest of a previous generation of scholars for a "total system of sociological theory," which Merton argued offered "the same exhilarating challenge and the same small promise as those many philosophical systems which have fallen into deserved disuse" (p.453).
 He advocated "middle-range theory" that would firmly tether sociologists to empirical data and hypothesis testing, while still allowing for theoretical advancement.
 Modern-day social theorists build on this idea (e.g., Hedstrom and Swedberg, 1998; Elster, 2007; Hedstrom and Ylikoski, 2010; an argument particular to development is Deaton, 2009).
 The behavioral sciences are converging on a shared view of the value of middle-range theory.
-Such theories do not match the scope and power of rational actor theory, but they are necessary for understanding many behaviors and have shaped the design of effective new policy tools.
+It does not match the scope and power of rational actor theory in economics, but it is necessary for understanding many behaviors and has shaped the design of effective new policy tools.

-2 See Kahneman and Tversky (1979), Jolls, Sunstein, and Thaler (1988), and Camerer, Ho, and Chong, 2004.
+&lt;sup>2 See Kahneman and Tversky (1979), Jolls, Sunstein, and Thaler (1988), and Camerer, Ho, and Chong, 2004.

 To discuss the making of behavioral development economics, we begin by showing how it emerged, and we use the distinction in Camerer (2005) and Hoff and Stiglitz (2016) between two strands of behavioral economics.
-The first strand contrasts behavioral economics with standard economics by investigating a range of deviations from rationality.
+The first strand investigates deviations from rationality.
 The agent is a quasi-rational actor; he does not always act on what, if he thought deliberately, he would know that he wanted.
-This strand emphasizes the power of simplicity of presentation, contextual cues, and well-chosen default options to improve, by individuals' own standards, the quality of their decisions.
+This strand emphasizes the value of simplicity of presentation and well-chosen contextual frames and default options to improve, by individuals' own standards, the quality of their decisions.

 The second strand of behavioral economics is concerned with how preferences and cognition are shaped by-and thus endogenous to-past and present social and cultural environments.
 In this work, a cultural toolkit of concepts, categories, identities, narratives, and worldviews is what allows individuals to "locate, perceive, identify, and label" events in the world around them (Goffman 1974).
-Culture, preferences, and institutions are closely related (overviews from the perspective of behavioral economics are Fehr and Hoff, 2011 and Hoff and Stiglitz, 2016).
-We will provide many examples in which dysfunctional institutions mutually constitute one another.
+Culture, preferences, and institutions are closely related (overviews from the perspective of behavioral economics are North, 1994; Fehr and Hoff, 2011; and Hoff and Stiglitz, 2016).
+We will provide many examples in which dysfunctional institutions and social patterns are reproduced in the ongoing cycle in which individuals and institutions mutually constitute one another.
 In this second strand of behavioral economics, the agent is an 'enculturated actor.'
-We discuss studies indicating that short-run interventions may change individuals' interpretive frames in ways that have durable impacts on cognition, aspirations, and behavior.
-Two recent studies, which are part of ongoing, long-term evaluations, suggest that the changes may reduce the intergenerational transmission of poverty (Banerjee et al., 2015).
+Short-run interventions, by changing individuals' interpretive frames, can have durable impacts on cognition, aspirations, and behavior.
+Two recent studies, which are part of ongoing, long-term evaluations, suggest that the changes may reduce the intergenerational transmission of poverty (Macours and Vakis, 2017) and permit the extreme poor to 'graduate' out of poverty (Banerjee et al., 2015).